What Happens on the Day of Surgery

 Hospital Pre-admitting Procedure

-You will have to follow all of the hospital’s registration and pre-admission testing before your surgery.
+You will have to follow all of the hospital’s registration and pre-admission testing guidelines and instructions before your surgery.
 You will get specific instructions from us.

 After you have registered and have checked into the hospital, you will need to change into a hospital gown and slippers that the hospital will give you.
 If you wear any corrective lenses, dentures, or hearing aids, you will have to remove them for your safety, so make sure you have a case for each of them.

-Hospital personnel will ask you to sign a consent form before your surgery, even if you have already signed one in the surgeon’s office.
+Hospital personnel will ask you to sign a consent form before your surgery, even if you have already signed one in dr. mailapur’s office.
 When you sign, you are saying that someone has explained the surgery to you, and that you understand what it will do and that you no longer have questions about it.

-Hospital personnel will measure your pulse, oxygen saturation, height, respiration, temperature, and weight.
+Hospital personnel will measure your pulse, oxygen saturation, blood pressure, height, respiratory rate, temperature, and weight.

 You will get an IV line in your arm.
-Allowing the surgical team to add and medications and fluids into your blood.
-You might be administered a medication that allows you to relax better.
+This will allow the surgical team to administer any medications and fluids into your blood.
+You might be administered a medication that allows you to relax.

 When you get general anesthesia, you will quickly go to sleep and will remain under your anesthesiologist’s care during the entire operation.